neil-berg/portfolio/src/posts/2019-01-03-meredith-lackey.md

 }
 ```

 Simple as that!
-I'm currently learning [react-spring](https://www.react-spring.io/) and plan to use that package for future animations and transitions.
+I'm also learning [react-spring](https://www.react-spring.io/) and plan to use that package for future animations and transitions.